tridibsamanta/CodeChef_Solutions/README.md

 ***This repository contains my solution to some problems listed on CodeChef***

-:link: Find the problems here - https://www.codechef.com/problems/school
+:link: Check out the problems here - https://www.codechef.com/problems/school

 ***Contributed with :yellow_heart: by Tridib***